 Report on channelization of Frankford Creek for flood control (1947)

 Excerpts from Report on Flood Control, Frankford Creek, City of Philadelphia, Pennsylvania.
-Knappen Engineering Company, 280 Madison Avenue, New York 16, N.Y.
-October 1947
+Knappen Engineering Company, October 1947

 Besides providing a long range plan for the channelization of Frankford Creek (which was completed in 1956), this report offers the historical information excerpted below.
 I created these excerpts for the old PhillyH2o site in 2005, before I was able to scan the entire report (which is linked below).
 But while readers may prefer to read this information directly from the report, I still think it is worth presenting here in this form, since text on a website text is much more visible and searchable than text within a PDF.